-OFTEC 232 MS Office Integrated Projects (3)
+OFTEC 232 MS Office Integrated Projects (3

-Use Microsoft Word, Excel, Access and PowerPoint to complete office projects requiring the integration of software programs to paste, link, embed, and merge files.
+Use the features of Microsoft Word, Excel, Access, and PowerPoint to complete business projects that require the integration of data among the programs.
+Linking, embedding, importing, and exporting techniques will be introduced.
 Prerequisite: OFTEC 122, 132, and 134.